swendt57/randy-bick-refactor/README.md

 **Possible future work:**

-* Expand the Fine Art section with some other examples beyond skylines.
+* Expand the Fine Art section with some other examples beyond city scapes.
 * Add in pricing.
 He used to have very specific pricing, but removed it a while back.
 He may put some general pricing estimates back in at some point.